RedisLabs/redislabs-docs/content/rc/api/get-started/process-lifecycle.md

 ---
-Title: The API lifecycle (process and provisioning)
+Title: The API request lifecycle
 linkTitle: API request lifecycle
 description: API requests follow specific lifecycle phases and states, based on the complexity and length of execution of the operation.
 weight: 60